All articles

 To access a hidden wallet, you must enter the passphrase with 100% accuracy.

 If you enter anything else, you will create a brand new Passphrase wallet.
 If you lose access to your passphrase, the associated wallet is irretrievable.
-Write down your passphrase and keep it separate from both your Wallet Backup and Trezor device.
+Write down your passphrase and keep it separate from both your wallet backup and Trezor device.

 Disabling / re-enabling the passphrase feature